 As researchers, scholars, educators and mentors there is a shared responsibility to ensure the research programs in the College adhere to the highest standards for ethical conduct of research and work is performed with the highest degree of rigor.
 It is critical that all individuals involved in any aspect of research never deviate in the slightest way from best practices for design, implementation, interpretation and documentation of their science.
 The establishment of this website and inclusion of the resources presented herein reflect the recognition by College leadership that our community is well informed about their roles and obligations for Responsible Conduct Research (RCR).

-- Another publication used by scientists and educators: On Being a Scientist: A Guide to Responsible Conduct in Research (Also available from Amazon and other book sellers.)
+•Another publication used by scientists and educators: On Being a Scientist: A Guide to Responsible Conduct in Research.

 Recommended reading on authorship can be found in the The American Journal of Physiology: Am J Physiol Cell Physiol 295:C567-C575, 2008